 - Delivering the communication on the appropriate channel

-Of course, there might be other steps in the workflow, too.
+Of course, there might be other steps in the customer communications workflow, too.
 The important part is that the workflow orchestrates the completion of the work.
 The workflow is the source of organizational flow.

-Workflows are one of the cornerstones of our Ecrion product.
+Customer communications workflow is one of the cornerstones of our Ecrion product.
 They orchestrate the communication process, whether they are fully automatic, or they involve some manual steps.
-Fully automatic workflows apply for cases such as SMS notifications, while manual steps are used in workflows that include data entry or reviews.
+A fully automatic customer communications workflow applies for cases such as SMS notifications, while manual steps are used in workflows that include data entry or reviews.
 Manual steps in our solution ease internal flow by providing easy task management, email notifications, and reporting.

 When you put together a related series of trigger and workflow pairs into a bigger framework, you get a plan for how your company extends “flow” to your customers.
 You probably have heard the term “Customer Journey,” or “Journey Maps.”
 That is where we are going with this.

 We know customers don’t all go down the same path.
 There are circumstances and situations that have to be taken into consideration during the end-to-end engagement.
 In our solution, we can use business rules to assemble triggers and workflows into this unified whole.
-We call this “automated engagement.”
+We call this “document automation.”
 Your internal flow can be enhanced by using automated engagement to orchestrate the entire customer experience.

 I haven’t even mentioned our communication authoring tools, our integration tools, or all the other components that make the task of implementing your internal flow another deeper layer of flow.
 Friction in deploying new communications and new flows impact your agility.
 But I have a word limit for this post, so I won’t go into this.
 Be confident we have flow at this tier as well.